|

 Integer containing the value of the color.
 This value can correspond to:

-- The new color of a row or cell is preserved: when scrolling the content of the Table control vertically or horizontally, the new color of the row or cell remains "active".
+- The color change associated with a line or cell is memorized: when the contents of the Table control are programmatically dequeued (vertically and horizontally), the color change associated with the line or cell remains "active".

 Table control based on a data file - The new colors in the Table control are preserved until they are changed again.